alexRichterBoix/WNV_host_competence_-_host_range/README.md

 ## 3. WNV Host Competence Calculation Script

-The `WNV_Host_Competence` folder contains an R script used to estimate host-level parameters from viremia curves based on a systematic review of experimental infection studies.
+The `R_script` folder contains an R script named "wnv_host_experiments_analysis.r" used to estimate host-level parameters from viremia curves based on a systematic review of experimental infection studies.
 These scripts compute key viral dynamics and transmission efficiency metrics for each host species.
+We implement the Wood equation, an incomplete gamma function that has been shown to effectively model viremia profiles and antibody concentration dynamics:

+V(t)=a⋅t
+b
+ ⋅e
+−ct

 ### Estimated Parameters
 - **`a1`** – Magnitude parameter of the Wood equation